TediusTimmy/Backwards/README.md

 * double IsString (value)  # run-time type identification
 * double Length (string)  # length
 * double Ln (double)  # logarithme naturel
-* double Log (double, double)  # second arg is base (divisor)
+* double Log (double; double)  # second arg is base (divisor)
-* double Max (double, double)  # if either is NaN, returns NaN; returns the first argument if comparing positive and negative zero
+* double Max (double; double)  # if either is NaN, returns NaN; returns the first argument if comparing positive and negative zero
-* double Min (double, double)  # if either is NaN, returns NaN; returns the first argument if comparing positive and negative zero
+* double Min (double; double)  # if either is NaN, returns NaN; returns the first argument if comparing positive and negative zero
 * array NewArray ()  # returns an empty array
 * array NewArrayDefault (double, value)  # returns an array of size double with all indices initialized to value
 * dictionary NewDictionary ()  # returns an empty dictionary
 * double PI ()  # delicious
 * array PopBack (array)  # return a copy of the passed-in array with the last element removed
 * array PopFront (array)  # return a copy of the passed-in array with the first element removed
-* array PushBack (array, value)  # return a copy of the passed-in array with a size one greater and the last element the passed-in value
+* array PushBack (array; value)  # return a copy of the passed-in array with a size one greater and the last element the passed-in value
-* array PushFront (array, value)  # return a copy of the passed-in array with a size one greater and the first element the passed-in value
+* array PushFront (array; value)  # return a copy of the passed-in array with a size one greater and the first element the passed-in value
 * double RadToDeg (double)  # radians to degrees
-* dictionary RemoveKey (dictionary, value)  # remove the key value or die
+* dictionary RemoveKey (dictionary; value)  # remove the key value or die
 * double Round (double)  # ties to even
-* array SetIndex (array, double, value)  # return a copy of array where index double is now value
+* array SetIndex (array; double; value)  # return a copy of array where index double is now value
 * double Sin (double)  # sine, argument in degrees
 * double Sinh (double)  # hyperbolic sine
 * double Size (array)  # size of an array
 * double Size (dictionary)  # number of key,value pairs
 * double Sqr (double)  # square
 * double Sqrt (double)  # square root
-* double SubString (string, double, double)  # from character double 1 to character double 2 (java style)
+* double SubString (string; double; double)  # from character double 1 to character double 2 (java style)
 * double Tan (double)  # tangent, argument in degrees
 * double Tanh (double)  # hyperbolic tangent
 * string Time ()  # get the current time as hh:mm:ss (24 hour)